 The direction of the circular pressure changes automatically.
 The first time it did that, I was not prepared.
-I did not know I needed that switch in directions of pressure, but NAIPO knew I did.
+I did not know I needed that switch in directions of pressure, but when it happened, I was pleasantly surprised.
 This relaxes muscles further (This is something I will be taking to the massage room with me).
 I tend to go clockwise most of the time, but now will make a more conscious effort to reverse the directions of more massage strokes.

 The unit reverse directions after two minutes Then it continues to switch directions every minute until the twenty-minute mark.

-Here is a video of the oPillow reversing directions at the fifteen-second mark.
+Here is a video of the massager reversing directions at the fifteen-second mark.

 Auto shut Off